Dave, in the Four Corners

 Antennas here at the home QTH.

-It sure is good to have some tower in the air again.
+It is good to have some tower in the air again. well, at least a start.
 Here is the first 30 ft. of Rohn 25G with 5 el. on 10M and a rotatable dipole for 10, 15 , 20M.
 Wire dipoles for 40 and 80M are held off the tower with a fiberglass rod and fed from a common feed point with a healthy choke and RG-8.
 The guys are Phillystran and don't interact with the antennas.
 Here is a good close up of the dipoles for 40/80M and also the new cap hat (a Hi-Q eggbeater) and SS whip for the BB3 screwdriver which has replaced the original flat disk as seen below.
 More is better as it allowed for less center loading coil turns.

 Sept.
 3, 2013 and a high desert thunderstorm.
 Big rain drops coming down. (seen as streaks in the digital photo)